Solving Equations#

 \[3p = 180 - 6p\]

-Step 2: Subtract \(180 - 6p\) from both sides.
+Step 2: Subtract \(180 - 6p\) from both sides and simplify.

-\[\begin{align*} 3p - (180-6p) &= 0 \\ 3p - 180 +6p &= 0 && \hbox{Distribute the minus sign}\\ 9p - 180 &= 0 && \hbox{Combine like terms} \end{align*}\]
+\[\begin{align*} 3p - (180-6p) &= 0 \\ 3p - 180 +6p &= 0 && \hbox{distribute the minus sign}\\ 9p - 180 &= 0 && \hbox{combine like terms} \end{align*}\]

 Step 3: Solve for \(p\).